 The vocab words correspond directly with the picture which will allow those early readers to have success with reading, even if they are simply naming the picture.
 It is important to have a selection of these ‘low risk’ books in your class library so that those that struggle don’t feel adrift during reading time.

-A bonus benefit of all these books is that they are thick and rugged and won’t go to pieces as quickly as some of the more delicate readers aimed at early grades.
+An added benefit of all these books is that they are thick and rugged and won’t go to pieces as quickly as some of the more delicate readers aimed at early grades.

 There are so many great ‘books for babies’ out there but many of them have a place in our classrooms.
 I have had to temper my inner bibliophile and save some purchases for when my little girl gets a bit bigger but I have had my eye out.
 Here is a short list: